ps-developers-sandbox/madkoo-teach/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: may 5
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @madkoo

 ## Class Resources